Tiling dense hypergraphs: Ordered graphs -- Proofs

 \section{Ordered graphs -- Proofs}

 In this section, we derive \cref{cor:threshold-decomposition-ordered} and use this to recover the work of Freschi and Treglown on perfect tilings in ordered graphs by deriving \cref{pro:thresholds-ordered}.
-Recall that $H^{\Ord}(F;G) \subset H(F;G)$ is the subgraph corresponding to order-preserving homomorphisms in the context of \cref{def:hom-graph}.
+Recall from \cref{def:hom-graph-ordered} that $H^{\Ord}(F;G)$ is the subgraph corresponding to order-preserving homomorphisms, and thus a subgraph of the (standard) auxiliary digraph $H(F;G)$ from \cref{def:hom-graph}.
+We begin with the following analogue of \cref{obs:hom-graph-fissile}, whose proof is almost identical.

 \begin{observation} $H^{\Ord}(F;G)$ is fissile for ordered $k$-graphs $F$ and $G$. \end{observation}